codaamok/Get-CMUnusedSources/README.md

 ...
 ```

-The `-ExportCMContentObjects` is also a useful switch for this task because it produces an XML export of the result produced by `Get-CMContent`. `Get-CMContent` is a function within the script that retrieves content objects using the Configuration Manager PowerShell cmdlets and selecting only key propertiest.
+The `-ExportCMContentObjects` is also a useful switch for this task because it produces an XML export of the result produced by `Get-CMContent`. `Get-CMContent` is a function within the script that retrieves content objects using the Configuration Manager PowerShell cmdlets and selecting only key properties.

 For all the content objects `Get-CMContent` gathers, the following properties are selected: